 - Demonization: Brinkley painted the Germans as generally prideful, vicious, cruel, and underhanded among other unflattering traits - the only named German character in the serial is a raging misogynist, as detailed under Politically Incorrect Villain below.

 - Distracted by the Luxury: Hugo Von Schwatzenburg plies Golden Eyes with looted French gowns, jewelry, and champagne in the hope that it will make her fall madly in love with him.
 Needless to say, it doesn't work out as he planned.

 - Dramatic Wind: Whenever Golden Eyes is outdoors, it seems.
 Things that get blown about include but are not limited to: her hair, her scarfs, Uncle Sam's fur, her hair, any coat or cape she's wearing, American flags, and her hair.

-- Earn Your Happy Ending: Golden Eyes, Bill, and Uncle Sam - between the three of them, one or more has ended up in an ambulance on the wrong end of a shelling, captured by German soldiers, Go-Go-Enslaved by said Germans, shot at, nearly executed for espionage, shot in the leg, missing in no-man's land, nearly freezing to death, and nearly freezing to death while shot in the leg in no-man's land.
+- Earn Your Happy Ending: Golden Eyes, Bill, and Uncle Sam - between the three of them, one or more has ended up: in an ambulance on the wrong end of a shelling; captured by German soldiers; Go-Go-Enslaved by said Germans; shot at; nearly executed for espionage; shot in the leg; missing in no-man's land; nearly freezing to death; and nearly freezing to death after being shot in the leg and having gone missing in no-man's land.
 But it's all okay, because by the last installment they've all three settled down in a beautiful cottage in France with a healthy dose of Babies Ever After to top it off.